29 Jun Top Five Communication Techniques to Excel in an Interview

 - Seek ways to improve – You may not land the job from your first interview, but you can always work to improve your interviewing and overall communication skills.
 There is a master communicator within you that can be developed over time with practices and guidance.
 Having practice interviewing sessions with friends or recording yourself as you respond to common interview questions are great ways to gain insight into how you can improve your tone, delivery, and nonverbal communication.

-If you’re looking to take your communication skills to the next level, consider subscribing to SelfLink.com – an online, micro-learning portal specifically designed to meet the learning needs of up-and-coming working professionals.
-With our program, you will gain the necessary baseline communication awareness you need to begin contributing in a business environment, from day one.
+If you’re looking to take your communication skills to the next level, consider subscribing to Firstimpressionscount.net – an online, micro-learning portal specifically designed to meet the learning needs of up-and-coming working professionals.
+With our program, you will gain the necessary baseline communication awareness you need to begin contributing to a business environment, from day one.
 Or, feel free to contact us at 1-888-375-1801 to speak with a communication consultant.